 We’ve been asked to provide (another!)
 Japanese shopping mall with it’s visual communication for the next 2 years:-) And this time we went all the way to Kobe to get briefed and inspired on the spot.

-All kinds of impressions & inspiration of course, so back in Belgium there was a lot of stuff to paint & collect (because our client had a long whish list with plenty of elements that ought to be present in the key image (that would also serve as the reservoir for all animations & derivatives)
+All kinds of impressions & inspirational influences of course, so back in Belgium there was a lot of stuff to paint & collect because our client had a long wish list with plenty of elements that ought to be present in the key image (that would also serve as the reservoir for all animations & derivatives)

-So then we basically were on a 3 step program defining the background:
+I was basically on a 3 step program defining the background:

 (but then the client chose another color scheme and if there’s 1 thing you shouldn’t discuss about…)

-Here are some snapshots of the way things were presented on the spot:
+Too bad I only got a few snapshots of the way things were presented over there, on the spot…

-Here’s the storyboard of the short commercial that had to contain all those details…
+But here’s at least the storyboard of a short commercial that had to contain all those details.